City attorney asks state to suspend Rep. John Thompson's license

-The city attorney filed a late payment advisory last month after Thompson failed to pay a $286 fine for the citation and has since added $30 in late fees as of Monday.
-The city attorney also filed its license suspension request to the Minnesota Department of Public Safety on Monday, according to court records.
+Thompson received a late payment advisory in August after he failed to pay a $286 fine for the citation and has since added $30 in late fees as of Monday.
+Also Monday, public court records for Thompson's traffic case listed a license suspension request sent by the court to the Minnesota Department of Public Safety.

 Thompson did not immediately respond to a request for comment.